Dronescapeclub/drosstaav3/README.txt

 NOTE: IF THE COMPUTER SHUTS DOWN OR NODE.JS CANT ACCESS THE INTERNET, RUN STEP 6 IN CONSOLE TO REBOOT

-FRQ: The bot is destroying the world, how can i shut it off?
+Q&A: The bot is destroying the world, how can i shut it off?
                -doing Ctrl + C in the console will stop the bot from running until you do step 6 again.

      What are the funny values in token.json/.env?